Sajid-developer/Quiz-game-application/README.md

 ---

 ## 🌟 Show Your Support
-If you like this project, please give a star⭐ to the repo to help others discover it!
+If you like this project, please give a star ⭐ to the repo to help others discover it!